 - 3. USDC is minted on the destination chain: The app uses the attestation to trigger the minting of USDC.
 The specified amount of USDC is minted on the destination chain and sent to the recipient wallet address.

-Users can perform cross-chain swaps with digital assets that live on distinct chains (e.g. swapping ETH on Ethereum for AVAX on Avalanche).
-In a completely automated way, ETH can be swapped for USDC on Ethereum, routed by CCTP to Avalanche, and swapped for AVAX.
+Users can perform cross-chain swaps with digital assets that live on distinct chains, even across L2 rollups (e.g. swapping ARB on Arbitrum for OP on OP Mainnet).
+In a completely automated way, ARB can be swapped for USDC on Arbitrum, routed by CCTP to OP Mainnet, and swapped for OP.
 Routing and execution are hidden from the user to deliver a seamless user experience.

-With one click, a user with USDC on Avalanche can buy an Ethereum-based NFT on Uniswap and list it for sale on OpenSea.
-When the user initiates a transaction from their MetaMask wallet, CCTP routes their USDC from Avalanche to Ethereum to purchase the NFT from Uniswap, then opens the listing on OpenSea.
-Once again, complexity is abstracted away from the user for a fast and seamless experience.
+With one click, a user with USDC on Avalanche can buy an Arbitrum-based NFT on Uniswap and list it for sale on OpenSea.
+When the user initiates the transaction, CCTP routes their USDC from Avalanche to Arbitrum to purchase the NFT from Uniswap, then opens the listing on OpenSea.
+Once again, the user is shielded from complexity for a fast and seamless experience.

 This API provides signed attestations used to transmit cross-chain messages.
 For more information, see the API reference.